This article was first published September 2019, updated May 2020.

 - Time since their last donation

 In order to truly narrow down your list so you can send truly relevant material to your lapsed donors, you’ll want to first create a new segment that helps you divide your list into two categories: donors and non-donors.
-From there, you’ll want to further define “rules” to help you identify those who’ve donated within the past 12 months and another to segment your lists by the amount your donors previously gave to your organization.
+From there, you’ll want to further define filters to help you identify those who have donated within the past 12 months and another to segment your lists by the amount your donors previously gave to your organization.

-Once you’ve created these segmentations, you’ll be able to carefully target specific donors with relevant information based on their giving history.
+Once you’ve created these segments, you’ll be able to carefully target specific donors with relevant information based on their giving history.
 While all donation sizes are essential, you may want to spend more of your energy on those who donated in larger increments over one-time donors who gave minimal amounts.
-Again, this decision is left up to your marketing team.
+Again, this decision is left up to your fundraising team.

 Designing a re-engagement email that works

-Once you’ve carefully defined and segmented your email list to provide you with a priority list, you can then begin working on designing your re-engagement email to help win back your lapsed donors.
+Once you’ve carefully defined and segmented your email list to create a priority list, you can then begin working on designing your re-engagement email to help win back your lapsed donors.

 - Ask your donors why they’ve stopped contributing